Sandbird/gamer/README.md

 Gamer
 =====

-Gamer is an iOS app that helps us organize and keep track of all the games we care about.
+Gamer is a tool for exploring, organizing and keeping track of all our games.

 Credits
 =====